NFYK10003U Condensed Matter Theory 2 (CMT2)

 - Type of assessment

-- Oral examination, 20 minContinuous assessmentThe evaluation has two components: (a) a 30 minute presentation of a research paper in front of the class (25%), and (2) a 20 minute oral exam without time for preparation (75%).
+- Oral examination, 20 minContinuous assessmentThe evaluation has two components: (a) a written report on a research paper (25%), and (2) a 20 minute oral exam without time for preparation (75%).

 - Without aids

 - Marking scale

 - Censorship form

 - No external censorship